steve-cm/RaaS/README.md

 Once you agree to the Terms & Conditions, we will create credentials on the Production environment and follow up with you.
 The endpoint for the RESTful interface on the Production environment is https://api.tangocard.com/raas/v1/

+## TangoCard.com credentials and RaaS credentials
+Our previous version of the API uses credentials (username and password) created on TangoCard.com

+However, the RaaS API uses a Platform name and a Platform key that needs to be created for you.

+You can't mix the credentials for TangoCard.com site with the credentials for the RaaS API.

 ## Table of Contents